Abundant Intelligences Integration Series: Epistemological Foundations Conversation 05

 Archer Pechawis

 Performance artist, new media artist, filmmaker, writer, curator and educator Archer Pechawis was born in Alert Bay, BC in 1963.
 He has been a practicing artist since 1984 with particular interest in the intersection of Plains Cree culture and digital technology, merging “traditional” objects such as hand drums with digital video and audio sampling.
 His work has been exhibited across Canada and in Paris France, and featured in publications such as Fuse Magazine and Canadian Theatre Review.
-Archer has been the recipient of many Canada Council, British Columbia and Ontario Arts Council awards, and won the Best New Media Award at the 2007 imagineNATIVE Film + Media Arts Festival and Best Experimental Short at imagineNATIVE in 2009.
+Pechawis has been the recipient of many Canada Council, British Columbia and Ontario Arts Council awards, and won the Best New Media Award at the 2007 imagineNATIVE Film + Media Arts Festival and Best Experimental Short at imagineNATIVE in 2009.

-Archer works extensively with Native youth as part of his art practice, teaching performance and digital media for various organizations and in the public school system.
+Pechawis works extensively with Native youth as part of his art practice, teaching performance and digital media for various organizations and in the public school system.
 Of Cree and European ancestry, he is a member of Mistawasis First Nation, Saskatchewan.
+As an Associate Professor at York University, he has been a long-time advocate for building capacity in digital technology with Indigenous youth.
+Pechawis co-leads the T’Karonto Pod at Abundant Intelligences alongside Sara Diamond and he will contribute to the theoretical and practical development of Indigenous epistemologies within computational contexts.

 Sara Diamond

-Dr. Sara Diamond, President Emerita of OCAD University has led institutional transformation within arts, digital media/ICT, and post-secondary institutions for over 30 years.
-Diamond was President and Vice-Chancellor of OCAD University from 2005-2020, leading its transformation to full university status.
-She was founding director of the Banff New Media Institute (1995 — 2005).
-As a historian, media artist and computer scientist, Diamond brings a deep interest in the relationships of human practices, culture, and technologies and a profound commitment to equity and Indigenous rights.
-She has been co-PI on major research networks such as Am-I-Able (wearable technologies and IoT) and the Centre for Information Visualization and Data Driven Design.
-She has undertaken NSERC, SSHRC, Ontario Research Excellent Fund, Mitacs, and foundation funded research in data analytics and visualization, urban and transportation planning, public art, cultural analytics, and wearable technology to support seniors’ wellbeing.
-Current funded scholarship includes acting as co-PI for the iCity2.0 project (ORF-E), applying AI tools such as generative design to complete community planning (ORF-E, Mitacs); developing a Machine Learning qualitative analytics framework to understand the impact of screen media on audiences (Mitacs); creating mobile affective computing solutions to support mood analysis and mental health in the workplace (Mitacs); reassessing archives through visualization and metadata analysis (SSHRC), and ongoing considerations of human, animal and machine agency.
-True to her early training as a social historian she continues to write about the history of media arts and technologies.
+Dr. Sara Diamond, President Emerita of OCAD University, has led institutional transformation in the arts, digital media/ICT, and post-secondary education for over 30 years.
+She served as President and Vice-Chancellor of OCAD University from 2005 to 2020, guiding its transition to full university status, and was the founding Director of the Banff New Media Institute from 1995 to 2005.
+Trained as a historian, media artist, and computer scientist, Diamond brings a deep interest in the relationships between human practices, culture, and technology, alongside a strong commitment to equity and Indigenous rights.
+She has served as co-principal investigator on major research initiatives, including Am-I-Able (wearable technologies and IoT) and the Centre for Information Visualization and Data-Driven Design.
+Her funded research—supported by NSERC, SSHRC, the Ontario Research Excellence Fund, Mitacs, and private foundations—spans data analytics and visualization, urban and transportation planning, public art, cultural analytics, and wearable technologies to support seniors’ wellbeing.
+Current projects include co-PI leadership on iCity2.0 (ORF-E); the application of AI and generative design tools for community planning (ORF-E, Mitacs); development of machine-learning frameworks for qualitative media analysis (Mitacs); mobile affective computing systems to support workplace mental health (Mitacs); archival reassessment through visualization and metadata analysis (SSHRC); and ongoing research into human, animal, and machine agency.
+True to her early training as a social historian, she continues to write on the history of media arts and technologies.
+Her recognitions include appointment to the Order of Canada and the Order of Ontario, an honorary Doctor of Science from Simon Fraser University (2020), the 2020 Exceptional Women of Excellence award from the Women’s Economic Forum, and two New Media Pioneer awards.
+She is a Senior Fellow at the University of Toronto’s Massey College and an Adjunct Professor at University College Dublin and UCLA, and served as a reviewer for the 2021 mid-term CFREF assessments and the NFREF competition.
+Diamond is Co-Chair of Toronto’s ArtworxTO (the Year of Public Art) and Nuit Blanche, Chair of the Toronto Arts Foundation and the Baycrest Academy for Research and Education, an Expert Panelist with the Canadian Centre for the Purpose of the Corporation, and a Thought Leader with Lord Cultural Resources.
+She has led collaborative efforts to advance equity, diversity, Indigenous cultures, research, and decolonization, and will contribute expertise in data visualization and wearable technology, research-creation methodologies, and integration of Indigenous research methodologies into academic contexts.

 Bryan Kamaoli Kuwada

-Bryan Kamaoli Kuwada (Kanaka Maoli) is Asst.
-Prof. at UH’s Kamakakūokalani Center for Hawaiian Studies, specializing in Hawaiian language translation and storytelling practices.
+Bryan Kamaoli Kuwada (Kanaka Maoli) is an Assistant Professor of Moʻolelo ʻŌiwi at Kamakakūokalani Center for Hawaiian Studies (University of Hawaiʻi at Mānoa), specializing in Hawaiian language translation and storytelling practices.
 He is an editor and author who explores Indigenous Futurism through fiction, poetry, photography, essays and scholarly publications.
-He wrote “We Live in the Future.
-Come Join Us.”, a seminal meditation on how Hawaiian ancestral practices enable abundant futures.
+He wrote ” We Live in the Future.
+Come Join Us .”, a seminal meditation on how Hawaiian ancestral practices enable abundant futures.
 Much of his research is focused on the nineteenth-century Hawaiian-language newspapers, a massive archive of Indigenous-authored writing that encompasses daily events to shipping notices to meditations on sovereignty to stories both traditional and contemporary.
 His work also focuses on Hawaiian and Indigenous digital media as a researcher, creator, and teacher of it.
-In 2017 and 2018, he helped put on intensive three-week workshops on telling traditional mo’olelo (stories/accounts/histories) through video games, through a strong partnership between Kanaeokana, a network of Native Hawaiian schools and organizations, AbTec, and the Initiative for Indigenous Futures.
+In 2017 and 2018, he helped put on intensive three-week workshops on telling traditional mo’olelo (stories/accounts/histories) through video games, through a strong partnership between Kanaeokana, a network of Native Hawaiian schools and organizations, AbTeC, and the Initiative for Indigenous Futures.
 He also teaches courses on digital media and Hawaiian/Indigenous Futurisms.
+A member of the Ka Hawai’i Pae Aina Pod, he will contribute expertise on how Hawaiian ancestral practices enable abundant futures.

 Ceyda Yolgörmez

-Ceyda Yolgormez is a Postdoc at the Indigenous Futures Research Cluster, working in the Abundant Intelligences Research Program.
+Ceyda Yolgörmez is a Postdocoral Researcher at the Indigenous Futures Research Cluster, working in the Abundant Intelligences Research Program.
 Her PhD work brought together social theory and interactive technologies, such as large machine learning models or social robots, to consider how our conceptions of the social are changing.
 Her PhD dissertation proposes a framework for a sociology of machines that reimagines human-machine relations.
 Her research looks at playful and creative engagements with machines as a site to explore and experiment with human machine socialities, and is interested in methodologies that reveal and trouble the common-sensical way in which we understand such relations.

 Scott Benesiinaabandan